wkCircle/githubio_tutorial/README.md

-﻿## Basic Tutorial- Build your own website by free Github Pages You can build your own personal website by using github pages.
+﻿## Basic Tutorial- Build your own website by free Github Pages You can build your own personal website by using GitHub pages.
 In the following, I provide 3 methods to build your own website.
-One of the simplest way is to put your already-on-hand Reseme or CV here and show it to the public.
-This way, you don't need to learn HTML language since github pages reruies `index.html` to be the home page.
+One of the simplest way is to put your already-on-hand Reseme or CV here and show it to the public.</br>
+This way, you don't need to learn HTML language since GitHub pages reruies `index.html` to be the home page.
 Our task now becomes: how to show your pdf within HTML to the public?

 ## Let's Begin.
-To show your home page to the public, please refer to the step 2.
+To show your home page to the public, please refer to the step 2. </br>
 There are three methods that you can embed pdf viewer into HTML.
-Overview of these three methods is given below.</br>
+Overview of these three methods is given below.
 - Method1: pdf won't appear in `index.html`.
-Instead, it shows strings with link to the target pdf file (use pdf.js to open).</br>
+Instead, it shows strings with link to the target pdf file (use pdf.js to open).
-- Method2: directly use pdf.js to view a pdf file.</br>
+- Method2: directly use pdf.js to view a pdf file.
 - Method3: directly use google pdf viewer to view a pdf file.